deepflowio/docs/translate/translated/05-features/05-auto-tagging/06-additional-cloud-tags.md

 }
 ```

-## Calling via deepflow-ctl Command
+## Call via `deepflow-ctl` Command

-In addition to using the HTTP API, you can also use the deepflow-ctl command to call via a YAML file.
+In addition to using the HTTP API, you can also use the `deepflow-ctl` command with a YAML file.

 ```bash
 # View YAML parameter example